rastamhadi/ansible-tuto/step-00/README.md

 # Adding your SSH keys on the virtual machines

-To follow this tutorial, you'll need to have your keys in VMs root's `authorized_keys`.
+To follow this tutorial, you'll need to have your keys in VM's root's `authorized_keys`.
 While this is not absolutely necessary (Ansible can use sudo, password authentication, etc...), it will make things way easier.